 One of the most important features of a turtle heater is that you can measure and control the temperature.
 This measurement should be accurate otherwise the temperature may become too hot for your turtle or cause the unit itself to overheat.
 Both are debilitating for your pet.

 Choose a heater with an easy to read temperature gauge, and make sure that the controls are simple and clear.
 Having the right amount of control over your heater is important for the safety of your turtle.
-Two of the easiest heaters to read and set are the Cobalt Neo-Therm Heater and the ViaAqua Quartz Glass Heater.
+Two of the easiest heaters to read and set is the ViaAqua Quartz Glass Heater.

 Type of heater